-SoliCall is designed to improve audio quality in any type of voice call.
-We offer robust noise reduction algorithms that are capable of attenuating any unwanted sound or voice from phone calls.
-In addition for cancelling non-human sounds, we can cancel voices of people that are talking nearby.
-In addition to noise reduction our technology also includes a robust echo cancellation that is used both in the client side and in the network side.
+SoliCall improves audio quality in any type of voice call.
+We offer robust noise cancelling algorithms that are capable of attenuating any unwanted sound from phone calls.
+We cancel both non-human sounds like car horn and voices of other people that are talking in the background.
+In addition to noise reduction, our technology also includes a robust echo cancellation that can be deployed both in the client side or in the network.
 Some of our customers use our plug-and-play products while others embed our technology in their software/devices.

 Yes.
 SoliCall offers several plug-and-play products that can be seamlessly installed in most communication environments.
 For more information visit our

 There are two type of noise reduction filters.
 PNR that uses human acoustic profile to attenuate non-human sounds.
 RNR that uses a reference to cancel voices of people that are talking around you.
 For more details, the following post elaborates on the different types of noise.